ToadResearch/MedSchool/README.md

 - **python_exec**: execute a python
 - **shell_exec**: execute shell command

 Note: It might be better to migrate most work into a shell because FHIR records are very large json objects that quickly fill context windows.
 For example, if you're doing payment analysis over a patient record, it might be best to pipe FHIR query results directly into a python process, rather than wasting context to copy and paste it in.
 This is especially a problem when running models locally.
+Notepads to store additional context could help as long as no data is leaked between patients.

 ---